Triangular arrangements on the projective plane: Weak combinatorics

-\begin{rem} It is possible to generalize the described examples, and find a family of them in the following way: consider triangular arrangements in the family $\mathrm{Tr}(n,n,n)$.
+\begin{remark} It is possible to generalize the described examples and find a family of them in the following way: consider triangular arrangements in the family $\Tr(n,n,n)$.
 The multiplicity of each vertex is $n+1$.
 Assume that $n=2k+1$.
-For arrangements of this family, the maximal possible number for the inner triple points is $|T|=4k^2$ (then the arrangement is $\cA_3^3(n-1)$).
-For a general triangular arrangement, the set of inner triple points $T$ is empty but if we want to consider free arrangements, $T$ must contain at least $3k^2$ points.
+For arrangements in this family, the maximal possible number of inner triple points is $|T|=4k^2$ (then the arrangement is $\cA_3^3(n-1)$).
+For a general triangular arrangement, the set of inner triple points $T$ is empty, but if we want to consider free arrangements, $T$ must contain at least $3k^2$ points.
 This minimal number corresponds to the balanced free arrangement with exponents $(3k+1,3k+1)$.
-We construct a nearly free arrangement with generic splitting $\cO_l(-3k)\oplus \cO_l(-2-3k)$ and $3k^2$ triple inner points in the same family $\mathrm{Tr}(n,n,n)$.
-This generic splitting is also the one of the free arrangement with $3k^2+1$ triple inner points constructed by removing $(k-1)$ (inner) lines from each vertex of the arrangement $xyz(x^{3k-1}-y^{3k-1})(y^{3k-1}-z^{3k-1})(x^{3k-1}-z^{3k-1})=0.$ In the last step, instead of removing a line with $k-1$ triple inner points we remove a line with $k$ triple points.
-It is always possible by choosing a line of the third direction passing through a intersection point $\{p\}$ of the previous removing lines in the two other directions.
-This construction induces and exact sequence:
+We construct a nearly free arrangement with generic splitting $\cO_l(-3k)\oplus \cO_l(-2-3k)$ and $3k^2$ triple inner points in the same family $\Tr(n,n,n)$.
+This generic splitting is also that of the free arrangement with $3k^2+1$ triple inner points constructed by removing $k-1$ (inner) lines from each vertex of the arrangement $xyz(x^{3k-1}-y^{3k-1})(y^{3k-1}-z^{3k-1})(x^{3k-1}-z^{3k-1})=0$.
+In the last step, instead of removing a line with $k-1$ triple inner points, we remove a line with $k$ triple points.
+This is always possible by choosing a line of the third direction passing through an intersection point $\{p\}$ of the previous removed lines in the two other directions.
+This construction induces an exact sequence

-being, one again, $p$ the points associated to the Nearly free arrangement.
+where, once again, $p$ is the point associated to the nearly free arrangement. \end{remark}